Unclean animal: Mammals

-According to the Torah, land-dwelling animals that both chew the cud (ruminate) and have cloven hooves, are kosher.
+According to the Torah, land-dwelling animals that both chew their cud (ruminate) and have cloven hooves, are kosher.

 By these requirements, any land-dwelling animal that is kosher can only possibly be a mammal, but even then, permitted are only those mammals that are placentals and strictly herbivorous (not omnivores nor carnivores) that both ruminate and also have cloven hooves, such as bovines (cattle/cows, bison, buffalos, yak, etc.), sheep, goats, deer, antelope, and giraffes; there is no tradition for the consumption of giraffe by any Jewish community.

 All other mammals, land-dwelling or otherwise, are forbidden by the Torah, including "crawling creatures" such as mice, and flying mammals such as the various species of bats.

 Also forbidden are water-bound mammals, such as whales, dolphins, seals, and dugongs, as they do not have the characteristics required of water-bound creatures to be kosher; the creature must possess both fins and scales to be kosher.

 Land-dwelling mammals possessing only one of the two characteristics of kosher land-dwellers, such as the camel who ruminates but has no cloven hooves or the pig who possesses cloven hooves but does not ruminate, are not kosher.
 These two animals are cited explicitly.

 Given these conditions, there is no kosher land-dwelling non-mammal.